poojashree54/Sample-jsonPowerDB/README.md

 # Sample-jsonPowerDB
-### Front-end Page for interacting with JSONPower Database Locally with the help of Javascript.
+### Front-end Page for interacting with JSONPower Database with the help of Javascript.

 # Benefits
 ### Minimum Development Cost